Built-in Plugin

 $:

-# vscode event: specifically for launching remote development from page
+# vscode event: specifically for starting remote development in the page

 vscode: